A new Biodiversity Act and the Biodiversity Council

 For additional information, refer to the Biodiversity Council's Terms of Reference.

-The Department of Lands and Forestry is committed to making knowledge and information on biodiversity in Nova Scotia available to all.
+The Department of Natural Resources and Renewables is committed to making knowledge and information on biodiversity in Nova Scotia available to all.
 The following information related to wild species, species at risk, ecosystems and habitats, and the sustainable use of wild species are the beginnings of a biodiversity portal that will be a focal point for biodiversity knowledge and information in Nova Scotia.
 We hope this portal will improve awareness and understanding of biodiversity and support stewardship action.
-As outlined in the strategy "The Path We Share," Department of Lands and Forestry Library is also committed to reporting on the state of biodiversity in Nova Scotia.
+As outlined in the strategy "The Path We Share," Department of Natural Resources and Renewables Library is also committed to reporting on the state of biodiversity in Nova Scotia.
 As this reporting is developed we will make it available on this site.

 If you have any comments or questions regarding biodiversity in Nova Scotia, please contact us: firstname.lastname@example.org